Agablue-red/MLClass/README.md

     Coefficient of determination: 0.0

-`0%` indicates thet the model does not fit the training data.
+`0%` indicates that the model does not fit the training data.

     Coefficient of determination (R2): -0.00021
     Mean absolute error (MAE): 0.04415